zephyrproject-rtos/zephyr/doc/services/storage/nvs/nvs.rst

 Each element is stored in flash as metadata (8 byte) and data.
 The metadata is written in a table starting from the end of a nvs sector, the data is written one after the other from the start of the sector.
 The metadata consists
-of: id, data offset in sector, data length, part (unused) and a crc.
+of: id, data offset in sector, data length, part (unused), and a CRC.
+The CRC is only calculated over the metadata and only ensures that a write has been completed.
+The actual data of the element is not protected by a CRC.
+It is encouraged to include a CRC as part of the data and to take appropriate corrective actions when the data CRC does not match its expected value.

 A write of data to nvs always starts with writing the data, followed by a write of the metadata.
 Data that is written in flash without metadata is ignored